adelekedare/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script prints the absolute pathnane for the current directory
+pwd:This script prints the absolute pathnane for the current directory ls:Display the contents list of current directory